Innovations in Aging

 4. Members dropped from membership or changed to affiliate status may reapply for regular membership.

-5. Members of the Innovations in Aging GIDP may serve as academic and research advisors, chairs/advisors of graduate capstone project/internship committees, and as members of master’s committees.
+5. Members of the Innovations in Aging GIDP may serve as academic and research advisors, directors/advisors of graduate capstone project/internship committees, and as members of master’s committees.

 6. Members of the Innovations in Aging GIDP shall meet annually and as needed.